Spinal Cord Research Centre

 O/S Versions Current Status

-For data capture, you will need a UEI PowerDAQ II PCI A/D card, and the Linux distribution must be the 32-bit i386/i686 build.
-64-bit processors like the AMD64 and EM64T will work with this build, but the x86_64 build of Linux is not yet supported by our software.
+For data capture, you will need a UEI PowerDAQ II PCI A/D card, or a National Instruments M-series PCI multifunction A/D card.
 See our system requirements for details.
-(For RHEL 4 or 5, or FC6 and up, you should use the 3.6.20 driver.
-Fedora 11 requires a patched version of the PowerDAQ 3.6.20 driver so it can work on its 2.6.29 or 2.6.30 Linux kernel.
+(For RHEL 4, 5 or 6, or FC6 and up, you should use the 3.6.20 or later driver.
+Fedora 11 or later requires a patched version of the PowerDAQ 3.6.20 driver, or the 3.6.21 or later driver, so it can work on its 2.6.29 or later Linux kernel.
+Kernel versions above 2.6.32 (e.g. 3.x and 4.x series) must use the latest PowerDAQ driver, versions 3.6.24 or 3.6.26, including patches for kernel versions above 3.14.
 We recommend using the latest kernel update for your Linux distribution.)

-Though not tested as thoroughly as Red Hat systems, we have packages available for Ubuntu 7.10 & 8.04 for both capture and analysis.
-Ubuntu 8.10 (Intrepid) and 9.04 (Jaunty) have not yet been tested but will likely work as well.
-Ubuntu/Debian derivative systems may or may not work: the only one of these tested so far is gOS 3.0, which seems to work well (older gOS versions had some problems - the powerdaq-driver wouldn't build properly on gOS beta 2).
+Though not tested as thoroughly as Red Hat systems, we have packages available for Ubuntu 7.10 or later systems for both capture and analysis.
+Ubuntu 8.10 (Intrepid) and later versions (up to 16.04 LTS) have only received a bit of testing, but will likely work as well.
+Other Ubuntu/Debian derivative systems may work, but we haven't tested any of these recently.

-Red Hat Linux RH 6.2 through 8.0, Fedora Core 1 through 4 Ongoing Support
+Red Hat Linux RH 6.2 through 8.0, Fedora 1 through 4 Unsupported

-We don't recommend any new installations of these versions, but existing installations are still supported.
+We can no longer build or test update packages for our software on these systems, so they are now unsupported.
+Existing installations may still work, but cannot be updated.
 Red Hat Linux 9 will work, but there are performance problems on it that make it less favourable than Red Hat 8.0 or FC1-4.
-For FC1 you must install the kernel-2.4.22-1.2188.nptl or later to run reliably with the PowerDAQ driver!
+For FC1 you must have installed kernel-2.4.22-1.2188.nptl or later to run reliably with the PowerDAQ driver!
 For FC2, you must use the 3.6.7 or later PowerDAQ driver and a 2.6.9 or later kernel.
-For FC3 and up, you should use the 3.6.20 driver.
+For FC3 and up, you should use the 3.6.20 or later driver.
 We recommend using the latest kernel update for your Linux distribution.
 Note that none of these versions are currently being updated by Red Hat.

 Red Hat Linux RH 6.1 or earlier Unsupported